All NAAL apartment locator members agree to the following rules of conduct:

 We are interested in a harmonious relationship with property owners and managers to improve the quality of our ongoing business relationship and presenting a clear understanding of the way we provide our services.
 A successful placement by a locator is an income enhancement for the community, a valuable service for the renter, and a beneficial transaction for all parties involved.

-To honor individual state real estate law and provide tools and training that is customized to each individual market, NAAL will establish local chapters in cities with a prominent LOCATOR MEMBERS.
+To honor individual state real estate law and provide tools and training that is customized to each individual market, NAAL will establish local chapters in cities with active LOCATOR MEMBERS.
 Before a local chapter can be established, a local LOCATOR MEMBER must volunteer to serve as the organizer for the remainder of the fiscal year ending in September.
 Additional requirements are written in the chapter bylaws.

 All LOCATOR MEMBERS must hold an active real estate license (with the exception of states on Exhibit A that do not require a real estate license), and therefore have been thoroughly vetted by the state licensing board and had their real estate license authenticated by NAAL.